 If you’re considering making a trip to Bonnaroo for the first time, here’s the inside scoop on everything you can expect, from ticket prices to camping arrangements to the overall atmosphere.

 Guide to Bonnaroo: The music

 We’ll start with the music, because that’s the main reason everyone goes.
-The 2012 Bonnaroo lineup includes headliners Radiohead, Red Hot Chili Peppers, and Phish.
-The rest of the bands are outstanding as well – I’d personally recommend the Beach Boys (!), Fitz and the Tantrums, Tune-Yards, Skrillex, the Civil Wars, Alice Cooper and Santigold.
+The 2017 Bonnaroo lineup included headliners like the Red Hot Chili Peppers and U2.
+The rest of the bands were solid as well, with acts like the Weeknd, Lorde, Tove Lo, Tegan & Sara, Cold War Kids, Kaleo, Cam, and Crystal Castles.

 Because the festival is held on private grounds, there’s no curfew.
 Bonnaroo is famous for having shows start as late as 3 am, which can lead to an awesome party atmosphere, particularly when a dance/DJ act with a laser light show takes the stage.